 The Peony or Paeonia is a lovely and fragrant flower.
 There are less than 40 species found in the wild but hundreds of cultivars exist.

-The flowers come in a range of shades of pink, purple, and white, and some flowers have crimped or fringed edges to the petals.
+The flowers come in a range of shades of pink, purple, and white, and some flowers have crimped or fringed edges to the bright petals.
 The flowers may be single or double and they are commonly used in wedding bouquets.

 The Periwinkle is also by its scientific name as Vinca minor.
 It is a perennial that has a native range that extends from Europe to southern Russia.

 They bloom between May and June, and the blooms are periwinkle blue in color.
 They do well in full sun to partial shade.
 They tolerate a great deal of conditions, including drought, erosion, and heavy shade.